TheAlexLichter/rolldown-vite-reproductions/README.md

 # To reproduce

 0. `pnpm i`
-1. `pnpm build-storybook`
+1. `pnpm storybook:build`
-2. Serve the storybook instance via `pnpm dlx server storybook-static`
+2. Serve the storybook instance via `pnpm storybook:serve`
 3. Open on `localhost:3000`
 4. See error in the console